-In addition to alliterative haiku in Ode to the Northwest, a collection of sketches titled Gargoyles, and other new works, the exhibition will also include previous works not to mention many of the artist’s past and current sketchbooks, studies, and tools, all of which challenge the viewer’s perceptions of the Pacific Northwest and the art of the book.
+In addition to alliterative haiku in Northwest Aliterations, a collection of sketches titled Gargoyles, and other new works, the exhibition will also include previous works and many of the artist’s past and current sketchbooks, studies, and tools, all of which challenge the viewer’s perceptions of the Pacific Northwest and the art of the book.

 Mark Hoppmann graduated from Drake University with a BFA in graphic Design and Commercial Art in addition to studying art for one year in Florence Italy.
 After working for twenty years in the graphic arts industry as an offset pressman, prepress and bindery operator, he resumed his art career and has been an artist in Tacoma Washington, working primarily as a book artist, illustrator, and watercolor painter for the last twenty years.
 He says, I have always been curious.
 That curiosity has resulted in an eclectic accumulation of bric-a-brac, memories, experiences, and books, all which in turn, inspire my art.
 With apologies to Rudyard Kipling, my intent is to design illustrated books for those, “with ‘satiable curtiosity.”
 Simple and sometimes unadorned, but thoughtfully creative book designs hide a treasury of illustrations within.